Halal restaurants we love in Cape Town

 Bin Rashied is one of the best pizza joints in town, and they also do burgers and grills.
 They often have great specials, and there are a number of branches around Cape Town.

-Woodies is a burger joint in a food-market setting.
-There are shared tables, which gives the place a bustling vibe.
+Woodies is a burger joint that gained popularity at the V&A Waterfront Food Market.
+They’ve since stopped trading from there but can still be found in Belvedere Road, Claremont.
 The burger menu is extensive and they have a “challenge” section on the menu, which includes The Colossus—stacked with four patties.

 District Café, Woodstock